The History of Plettenberg Bay

 The first known Dutch settler in Plettenberg Bay was a farmer named Cornelis Botha and he became a substantial farmer in the area, (his farm is shown on a map dated 1777), in the Piesang Valley of Plettenberg Bay.

 Plettenberg Bay’s oldest surviving building was identified on a 1777 map as "verblyf voor het volk" (essentially meaning "visitors' accommodation").
 It was later used as a rectory by the Anglican church in the wake of the English settlers and was occupied by five rectors in succession until the present Rectory was built in 1939.
+This fell into diuse and for many years was an eyesore in Plettenberg Bay.
+This building was restored in 2017 and has now opened as a 5 star hotel.

 In 1778, The Governor of the Cape of Good Hope, Baron Joachim Ammena van Plettenberg of the VOC visited the Bay.
 He spent his first night in Plettenberg Bay as a guest at the house of Cornelis Botha.